mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

 * master key stash file

-Move the copied files into their appropriate directories, exactly as on the master KDC.  kadm5.acl is only needed to allow a replica to swap with the master KDC.
+Move the copied files into their appropriate directories, exactly as on the primary KDC.  kadm5.acl is only needed to allow a replica to swap with the primary KDC.

-The database is propagated from the master KDC to the replica KDCs via the :ref:`kpropd(8)` daemon.
+The database is propagated from the primary KDC to the replica KDCs via the :ref:`kpropd(8)` daemon.
 You must explicitly specify the principals which are allowed to provide Kerberos dump updates on the replica machine with a new database.
 Create a file named kpropd.acl in the KDC state directory containing the ``host`` principals for each